 Parent Support & Education

-An evidence-based assessment of parenting risk factors and skills gaps is completed and used as a baseline to develop unique parenting curriculum based on the needs of each family.
+An evidence-based assessment of parenting risk factors and skills gaps is completed and used as a baseline to develop a unique parenting curriculum based on the needs of each family.

 Individualized Parent Education Sessions